marushkevych/marushkevych.github.io/_posts/2014-04-04-regexp-and-exclude.md

 In my [previous](/2014/03/26/angular-html5mode-refresh) post i mentioned connect-modrewrite middleware, which can be used to enable live reload of angular app.
-When I was trying to implement regexp for modrewrite, I found it was really challenging to have regular expression with exclusions and "and" conditions.
+When I was trying to implement regexp for modrewrite, I found it was really challenging to have regular expression with exclusions and "and" conditions.<!--more-->

 The solution is to use inverted conditions and then negate the whole expression.
 Here is the example: Say you need to configure rewrite rule for all request starting with `/fr`